 - Add the bean mixture to the mixing bowl with the rice and sweet potato.

-- Stir the remaining ingredients into the mixing bowl: ½ C chickpea flour, 1 tsp salt, 1 tsp garlic powder, 1 tsp smoked paprika, 1 tsp chili powder, ¼ – ½ tsp black pepper and 3 tbsp nutritional yeast.
-Stir until everything is well combined.
+- Stir the remaining ingredients into the mixing bowl: chickpea flour, salt, garlic powder, smoked paprika, chili powder, black pepper and nutritional yeast.
+Stir until everything is well combined.½ cup chickpea flour, 1 teaspoon salt, 1 teaspoon garlic powder, 1 teaspoon smoked paprika, 1 teaspoon chili powder, ¼ - ½ teaspoon black pepper, 3 tablespoons nutritional yeast

 - Prep a baking tray with a silicone baking mat or parchment paper.